 The major issue may be the timeliness of the transactions.
 If you need to wait for consent from your custodian, you may miss out on an investment opportunity.
 However, if the custodian offers “checkbook control”, no consent is necessary.
 Therefore, you can make investments whenever you choose.

 There are general fees that your IRA custodian will charge.
 Some IRA custodians may charge a fee based on your account balance.
 Others may simply charge a flat fee regardless of the amount of transactions you make, or your account balance.

 You should find a custodian that suits your exact needs.
 More than likely, you may be hit with various miscellaneous fees, as well as account and transaction fees.
 Again, these fees are based on the custodian that you choose.

 Checkbook Control Self-Directed IRA

-If you prefer a self-directed IRA with checkbook control, make sure the self-directed IRA custodian you select has the requisite experience to custody and facilitate such investments.
+If you prefer a Self-Directed IRA with checkbook control, make sure the custodian you select has the requisite experience to custody and facilitate such investments.